kfigon/RandomGoCode/security/readme.md

     * Asymmetric (public for verify/decrypt, private for sign/encrypt)
         * RSA (also encryption alg), ECDSA

-* JWT - transport method used for authentication.
-Encrypted data + sign.
+* JWT - transport method used for authentication. base64 encoded data + sign.
 Stored in token/cookie.
 Allows to have stateless security (instead of session cookie, server side stored)

 * `encryption`
     * caesar cipher (rot13)- for encryption/decryption